sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

 Going further
 ~~~~~~~~~~~~~

-Because Sonata role handler supplements Symfony2 security, but does not override it, you are free to do more advanced operations.
+Because Sonata role handler supplements Symfony security, but does not override it, you are free to do more advanced operations.
 For example, you can `create your own voter`_

 Customizing the handler behavior